tbenade/wercker-devcenter/source/articles/gettingstarted/intro.md

 Now, you are ready to get started with wercker.
 For your convenience we have created four separate Getting Started repositories in
 [Ruby](https://github.com/wercker/getting-started-ruby), [Python](https://github.com/wercker/getting-started-python), [Node.js](https://github.com/wercker/getting-started-nodejs) and [Go](https://github.com/wercker/getting-started-golang).

 You can follow along with this guide in two ways.
-First web.
-Second CLI
+First [web](/articles/gettingstarted/web.html).
+Second [CLI](/articles/gettingstarted/cli.html).

 -------